sourcegraph/handbook/content/departments/cloud/index.md

 ### FAQ: How do I restart the frontend after changing the site-config?

-> NOTE: If you are a Cloud teammate, follow the regular operation playbook.
+> [!NOTE] If you are a Cloud teammate, follow the regular operation playbook.

 To restart the frontend for a customer, you can either execute: